 - Build a Life That Doesn't Require an Escape: Lasting change comes from actively creating a life you enjoy, not just from removing alcohol.
 Redirect your resources toward new hobbies and healthier coping mechanisms, making alcohol irrelevant rather than forbidden.

-Why Does Jordan Peterson Oppose Alcohol?
+Does Jordan Peterson Drink Alcohol?
+Here's His Stance

 Jordan Peterson, a clinical psychologist and prominent public figure, often speaks about the importance of taking responsibility for your life.
 A key part of his message involves identifying and eliminating things that hold you back.
 For him, alcohol is at the top of that list.
 He doesn’t just see it as a casual drink but as a significant obstacle to clear thinking, personal growth, and societal well-being.
 His perspective is shaped by his own decision to quit, his clinical observations, and a firm belief that alcohol actively prevents people from reaching their full potential.